mohandesosama/steganofractals/README.md

 •	Make sure to download freeglut.dll (freeglut 3.0.0 MSVC Package) from https://www.transmissionzero.co.uk/software/freeglut-devel/
 go to /bin folder and use x64 version in 64 bit operating system and 64 based processor https://noobtuts.com/python/opengl-introduction
-•	Make sure of this sentence , pass bytes instead of string
+•	Make sure of using this sentence , pass bytes instead of string
 ```python
 window = glutCreateWindow(b"I like this")
 ```